MichailZyusko/interview-preparation/Interview questions.md

         14. Tell about your experience of working with security and vulnerabilities, and how you solved any problems with that.
         15. What do you know about security in the web world?
 Maybe about some vulnerabilities and other stuff.
         16. Frontend communicates with a third party by some secret key.
 The key has been stolen and your backend regenerates this secret key, but the frontend still uses the old key (with which the frontend app was deployed).
 How does the frontend app know that the secret key has been regenerated?
 How to notify the frontend and make it use the new key?
+        17. WAF (Web Application Firewall)
+        18. How do you handle any sensitive information when designing an API?
+What are the best practices for that?
+        19. How did you ensure the security of sensitive financial data while processing transactions through the API?
+        20. Do you know what GDPR is?
+        21. Describe a situation where you had to address a significant security vulnerability in a financial application you were working on.
+        22. What steps did you take to mitigate the issue and ensure compliance with regulatory standards?
+            - Follow-up 1: How did you manage the disclosure and remediation process?
+            - Follow-up 2: Discuss your approach to maintaining a secure development lifecycle in a fast-paced agile environment.
+            - Follow-up 3: How do you stay updated with the latest security threats and compliance requirements, and ensure your team is educated as well?
     - Cloud
         1. What is a layer, versioning of a layer, and how do you manage dependencies in Lambda?
         2. What is hot state in Lambda?